-This page describes Clarizen Editions and Licensing and includes the following sections:
+This page describes Clarizen Editions and Licensing options.

 Clarizen is available in two different edition types.
 The table below highlights the main features available per edition type.